mrzealot/preprocessor/_posts/2020-06-05-seneca-erkolcsi-levelek.md

 > Nothing is so useful that it can be of any service in the mere passing.

-> Philosophy, likewise, tells all other occupations: ‘It’s not my intention to accept whatever time is left over from you; you shall have, instead, what I reject.’
+> Philosophy, likewise, tells all other occupations: ‘It's not my intention to accept whatever time is left over from you; you shall have, instead, what I reject.'